August 2020 update

-A few highlights on last two months’ progress include:
+A few highlights of the last two months’ progress include:

-- Construction for installation of the Temporary Modular Units (TMUs) in the P12 parking lot began.
+- Construction for the installation of the Temporary Modular Units (TMUs) in the P12 parking lot began.

 - Designs for Medical Imaging within HT and Biology’s new spaces within ST advanced into construction documents (CDs).

-- Review of options to replace or upgrade the existing mechanical systems in HT and ST moved ahead.
+- A review of options to replace or upgrade the existing mechanical systems in HT and ST moved ahead.

 - Conversations about sustainability certification and requirements progressed.